syslog-ng/syslog-ng/README.md

   </picture>
 </p>

-# AxoSyslog - a cloud native distribution of syslog-ng by Axoflow
+# AxoSyslog - a cloud-native distribution of syslog-ng by Axoflow

 This repository contains the cloud-ready syslog-ng images created and maintained by [Axoflow](https://axoflow.com).
 Our images are different from the [upstream syslog-ng images](https://hub.docker.com/r/balabit/syslog-ng/) in a number of ways: